 Special Use Permit - Forestry

-A special use permit gives non-exclusive authority to a company or an individual to occupy and use an area of Crown land.
-Annual rent and taxes are payable on a special use permit.
+A special use permit gives non-exclusive authority to a company or an individual to occupy and use an area of Crown land within the Provincial Forest.
+Deposits, annual charges and taxes may be applicable to special use permits.

 Companies and individuals must demonstrate that the intended use is for: